krispayne/keepalived/doc/source/software_design.rst

 allocation, reallocation, release,...
 This framework can be used in two modes: normal_mode & debug_mode.
 When using debug_mode it provides a strong way to eradicate and track memory leaks.
-This low-level env provides buffer under-run protection by tracking allocation and release of memory.
-All the buffer used are length fixed to prevent against eventual buffer-overflow.
+This low-level env provides buffer under-run protection by tracking the allocation and release of memory.
+All of the buffers used are length fixed to prevent against eventual buffer-overflow.

 Core Components
 ===============

-This framework defines some common and global libraries that are used in all the code.
-Those libraries are html parsing, link-list, timer, vector, string formating, buffer dump, networking utils, daemon management, pid handling, low-level TCP layer4.
-The goal here is to factorize code to the max to limit as possible code duplication to increase modularity.
+This framework defines some common and global libraries that are used in all of the code.
+Those libraries are html parsing, link-list, timer, vector, string formating, buffer dump, networking utils, daemon management, pid handling, and low-level TCP layer4.
+The goal here is to factorize code to the max to limit code duplication as much as possible to increase modularity.

 WatchDog
 ========

 This framework provides children processes monitoring (VRRP & Healthchecking).
-Each child accepts connection to its own watchdog unix domain socket.
-Parent process sends "hello" messages to this child unix domain socket.
+Each child accepts connections to its own watchdog unix domain socket.
+The parent process sends "hello" messages to this child unix domain socket.
 Hello messages are sent using I/O multiplexer on the parent side and accepted/processed using I/O multiplexer on children side.
-If the parent detects broken pipe it tests using sysV signal if child is still alive and restarts it.
+If the parent detects a broken pipe it tests using sysV signal if child is still alive and restarts it if not.

 Checkers
 ========

 This is one of the main Keepalived functionality.
 Checkers are in charge of realserver healthchecking.
-A checker tests if realserver is alive, this test ends on a binary decision: remove or add realserver from/into the LVS topology.
+A checker tests if realserver is alive, this test ends on a binary decision: remove or add a realserver from/into the LVS topology.
 The internal checker design is realtime networking software, it uses a fully multi-threaded FSM design (Finite State Machine).
 This checker stack provides LVS topology manipulation according to layer4 to layer5/7 test results.
 It's run